RamadanIbrahem98/ChatApp/README.md

 ## Problems faced

+All the problems I faced originated from a simple idea that the philosophy of `Ruby` and `Ruby on Rails` is new to me.
+The fact that I don't have control over the flow of every little thing that happens in the application is a bit frustrating and needs a little bit getting used to.
+But I'm glad I was able to solve all the problems I faced.

 ### Problem 1: Chat/Message number and Sidekiq isolation (Solved)

 When creating the message, I need to specify the message number in the chat room by simply incrementing the last message number by 1.
 This raises the problem of race conditions when two messages are created at the same time.
 This problem can be solved in different ways (make  serializable isolation level queries, optimistic locking), but I chose to use Sidekiq queues for some reason, and I was quite wrong to do that XD.